 Gadsden is a tiny town located in the state of Tennessee.
 With a population of 475 people and just one neighborhood, Gadsden is the 339th largest community in Tennessee.

 Because occupations involving physical labor dominate the local economy, Gadsden is generally considered to be a blue-collar town.
-37.11% of the Gadsden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Gadsden is a town of professionals, production and manufacturing workers and transportation and shipping workers.
-There are especially a lot of people living in Gadsden who work in healthcare (11.32%), office and administrative support (10.69%) and food service (8.18%).
+37.18% of the Gadsden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Gadsden is a town of professionals, production and manufacturing workers, and construction workers and builders.
+There are especially a lot of people living in Gadsden who work in teaching (12.18%), sales jobs (7.69%), and management occupations (5.77%).

 And if you like science, one thing you'll find is that Gadsden has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Gadsden has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Gadsden has few renters and college students.
 But the biggest reason it is quieter in Gadsden than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Gadsden may be for you.

 Gadsden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.